bowrango/gigabug/content/posts/clash-royale.md

  [0.66098081 0.29424307 0.04477612]]
 ```

 This image shows how many times each card was used in decks from the top 500 players.
 There are clear usage hierarchies with an exponential looking dropoff.
-The game was so fun, and I really wanted to learn trends over time.
+The game was so fun and I really wanted to learn trends over time.
 I should revisit this.

 ![](/deg500.png)